Transfer of Out of State Titles

 The buyer must complete an Application to Title and Register a Motor Vehicle.
 This form will allow the State of Minnesota to transfer the title and registration of the vehicle to Minnesota.
 It is not necessary for the seller to sign this form.
+Please view this to assist you on what is required to be filled out.
 We are willing to assist you with completing this form if you have any questions.
-If you are unsure of any fields on this form, please leave them blank and we will assist you once you bring the application and title into our office.

 Any alteration or erasure to the title or supporting document will void it.
 This includes crossing out or using correction fluid/tape on incorrect information once it has been written.
 We are more than willing to assist you in completing any information to reduce the risk of alterations.
 If an alteration occurs, both buyers and sellers will need to complete and sign a corrected title form.
 If the alteration is to remove a persons’ name from the buyer’s section you must complete this form.
 For all other alterations or corrections (including the date and purchase price), please complete this form.
 Please contact us with any questions.